nguyenvanven/eGuru/README.md

 ## User Stories

 The following **required** functionality is complete:

-	1 Experiences:
+	1 Sharing experiences:

-* [ ] User can post experiences
+* [ ] User can share experiences
-* [ ] Experience should have tittle, content, created date, recomended by
+* [ ] Experience should have tittle, content, created date, author, recommended by
 * [ ] Every experience belongs to a category
 * [ ] Experience could contain some photos
 * [ ] Experience could contain a map
-* [ ] Experience should be sorted by rate and relationship
-* [ ] Experience post should be reviewed by some moderator or could be reported by 		 the community in case of any violent (or not suitable) content
+* [ ] Experience could be reported by the community in case of any violence (or not suitable) content

-	2 Questions:
+* Optional:

-* [ ] User can post questions:
+* [ ] Experience post should be reviewed by some moderator (e.g. AI System)
+* [ ] A user level could be evaluated based on the quantity of good experiences he shared

-* [ ] users can ask questions when they couldn’t find any experience related to 		  their problems
+	2 Asking questions (users can ask questions when they couldn’t find any experience related to their problems):

+* [ ] User can post questions
-* [ ] Question should have tittle, content, created date
+* [ ] Question should have tittle, content, created date, author
 * [ ] Question belongs to a category
+* [ ] Question could have some tags
 * [ ] Question could contain some photos
 * [ ] Question could contain a map
-* [ ] The best answer (based on rating) will become an experience
+* [ ] The best answer (based on rating) will become an experience (answer)
-* [ ] Question should be reviewed by some moderator or could be reported by the    		  community in case of any violent (or not suitable) content
+* [ ] Question should be reviewed by some moderator or could be reported by the community in case of any violence (or not suitable) content
-* [ ] A user level could be evaluated based on the quantity of good experiences he 		  shared

 	3 Categories: